aiven/devportal/docs/tools/terraform/get-started.rst

    }

-6. Create a file named ``var-values.tfvars`` to hold the actual values of the sensitive information.
-The values are passed to Terraform using the ``-var-file`` flag.
+6. Create a file named ``terraform.tfvars`` to define the values of the sensitive information.

 Add the following code, replacing ``AIVEN_AUTHENTICATION_TOKEN`` with your API token and ``AIVEN_PROJECT_NAME`` with the name of your project: